sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/140 - fixed-table.md

 Examples
 =====

 The following image shows extracting two columns from a fixed table in the Sensible app.
+Notes:

-Note that in order to filter out all column headings, the config specifies `"type": "number"` and `"isRequired": true` for the column `col4_rank_last_month` .
+- In order to filter out all column headings, the config specifies `"type": "number"` and `"isRequired": true` for the column `col4_rank_last_month`
+- To improve performance, the config specifies a Stop parameter.
+This ensures Sensible only OCRs the relevant page area while looking for a table.

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/fixedtable_example.png)